tzahifurmanski/team-management-bot/README.md

 * Comment on a thread when someone tags the team Slack group (except for specific channels) / Instead maybe capture it in the team's asks channel
 * See all pull requests that the team has been asked to review?
 * Add a command to 'who should I talk to in case of emergency?'
 (Who's the oncall team member ATM)
-* Announce feature - Publish some info about a team feature?
+* Announce a feature - Publish some info about a team feature?
 * Get stats on team channels (how many asks we got during X timeframe, how many we've checked off, what is still open)
 * Tasks Management System Integration - Sprint progress tracking, tasks assignment, alerting on not meeting our sprint goals?
 * Connect to our KPIs